Caminar Contigo

 - structured recreational activities for adults and children

-- provision of legal information and assistance to legal processes
+- provision of legal information and legal consultations

 - case management